open topic, for anything cycling related.

 Last week was uncharacteristically ridiculous for idiotic drivers.

 I love my air horn - people don't seem to be able to hear it though.
 For all of these incidents I saw what the drivers were doing fortunately.
 Someone f@%king had to.
-Would've been nice for the drivers to actually know WT? was happening. /vent over
+Would've been nice for the drivers to actually know Say What was happening. /vent over

 Slo-mo Air Zound is awesome.